ANSalcedo/Beyond2ptMock/README.md

-# Beyond-2pt blind data challenge
+# Beyond-2pt parameter masked data challenge

 This data challenge for analyses of galaxy redshift surveys consists of galaxy mock catalogs constructed from N-body halo catalogs using HOD-based galaxy assignments.
 The simulated galaxy catalogs are available in three different coordinate systems with increasing analysis complexity: